Offshore Investments: Where the Billionaire Keeps his Money

 If you do business outside of your home country, a legal entity is oftentimes a requirement, and can sometimes be advantageous for tax purposes.
-Although there is the constant perpetuation of the offshore myths, people are scared away from offshore companies – however they are highly useful for many different applications, one of which could involve offshore investments.
+Although there is the constant perpetuation of the offshore myths, people are scared away from offshore companies – however, they are highly useful for many different applications, one of which could involve offshore investments.

 If you are going to invest offshore, it might make sense to open a foreign trust.
-This can help for estate planning purposes, protect your from lawsuits, and help pass wealth down through generations.
+This can help for estate planning purposes, protect you from lawsuits, and help pass wealth down through generations.
 A trust is composed of essentially 4 parts:

 - The founder, who founds and places assets into the trust.

 - The trustee, who you trust to keep the assets safe.